Why is my dog’s nose dry and cracked? I want to ask the vet what I can put on it. It looks crusty and there’s a bloody crack on one side.

 Oral medications prescribed for treating dry nose lesions in dogs include

 - Immune-modulators (prednisone, cyclosporine)

 - Omega 3 Fatty Acids

 If your dog has been diagnosed with DLE, it is very important to protect his nose from sunburn.
 Sunscreen is not safe for your dog to ingest, so you’ll have to just keep his entire body out of the sun.

-Heavy moisturizers (nose balm or butter) containing shea butter, coconut oil, etc. may help moisten a dog nose temporarily but won’t address an underlying disease.
+Heavy moisturizers (nose balm or butter) containing shea butter, coconut oil, etc. may help moisten a dog’s nose temporarily but won’t address an underlying disease.
 If you use a canine nose balm for 10 to 14 days and don’t notice a significant Improvement, get your veterinarian involved.

-Don’t waste time trying different over the counter products because there’s a chance your dog needs a very different treatment.
+Don’t waste time trying different over-the-counter products because there’s a chance your dog needs a very different treatment.

 Mild nose dryness is common in some dog breeds, especially senior dogs.
 But there are serious diseases that can look similar to run-of-the-mill nose dryness.

 If your dog has new or worsening symptoms related to a scabbed nose, cracking, bleeding or changes in appetite or behavior you need a vet’s help.
 Many causes of nose dryness can be treated if caught in time.
 Don’t waste time trying different OTC products before you call your vet!